Leadership Studies in Education and Organizations

 • Is the MSLD a full time program?

-Yes, the MSLD program is designed for working professionals, therefore completing two courses each semester for five semesters will be expected.
+Yes, the MSLD program is designed for working professionals; therefore, completing two courses each semester for five semesters will be expected.
+However, students may extend the program by taking 1 course per semester if needed.

 • What are the academic requirements for admission to the program?